 Independent artists have more opportunities than ever these days to launch their own careers.
 Even if you don’t have the backing of a major label or the big budget of one, you can still break into the charts.

 This will only happen, however, if you actually know what you’re doing.
-You can make the best music in the world, but, if you have no idea how to release it, then you’ll struggle to get people to listen.
+You can make the best music in the world, and expanded your knowledge with a music production beginners course, but, if you have no idea how to release it, then you’ll struggle to get people to listen.
 With that in mind, here are six essential tips for self-releasing music.

 Shoot A Music Video